programophile/Bangla_NLP_workshop_Subtask1A_Velora/README.md

 ## Acknowledgments

-- BLP 2025 organizers for the hate speech dataset
+- BLP 2025-Bangla NLP Woskshop 2  organizers for the hate speech dataset
 - CSEBUET NLP Group for the BanglaBERT model
 - Hugging Face for the Transformers library